The end of high school football in Oregon? Coaches worry about declining numbers

 LAKE OSWEGO, Ore. — Lake Oswego High School junior and aspiring sportscaster Casey Graver loves calling the football games every Friday night.

-“I love watching sports, that’s something I’ve always loved,” said Graver.
+“I love watching sports, that’s something I’ve always loved,” Graver said.
 “The thought of getting paid to talk about it, kind of like doing my hobby but getting paid for it.”

 But deep down, he said he’d still rather be on the field than in the booth.

-“If I was able to compete with the varsity guys and compete at a high level, then yeah,” said Graver.
+“If I was able to compete with the varsity guys and compete at a high level, then yeah,” he said.

 Graver started playing in third grade.
 So did his older brother.
 Their dad, Brad Graver, was their youth football coach.